-It is acknowledged that some of the terms used as modifiers for the actor names are not used consistently (e.g., Evidence Creator, Image Display).
+- It is acknowledged that some of the terms used as modifiers for the actor names are not used consistently (e.g., Evidence Creator, Image Display).
 At this point, the benefit in doing extensive renaming to gain consistency is outweighed by the risk of introducing significant confusion that would result from renaming many of the existing actors.
-Therefore the actor names will remain as defined below.

-Acquisition Modality - A system that acquires and creates medical images while a patient is present, e.g., a Computed Tomography scanner or Nuclear Medicine camera.
+Therefore the actor names will remain as defined below. - Acquisition Modality A system that acquires and creates medical images while a patient is present, e.g., a Computed Tomography scanner or Nuclear Medicine camera.
 A modality may also create other evidence objects such as Grayscale Softcopy Presentation States for the consistent viewing of images or Evidence Documents containing measurements.
-A modality may also create and store Dose SRs.

-ADT Patient Registration - A system responsible for adding and/or updating patient demographic and encounter information.
-In particular, it registers a new patient with the Order Placer and Department System.

-Charge Processor - Receives the posted charges and serves as a component of the financial system.
-Further definition of this actor is beyond current IHE scope.

-Department System Scheduler/Order Filler - A department-based information system (for instance, Radiology or Laboratory) that provides functions related to the management of orders received from external systems or through the department system's user interface.
+A modality may also create and store Dose SRs. - 915 ADT Patient Registration A system responsible for adding and/or updating patient demographic and encounter information.
+In particular, it registers a new patient with the Order Placer and Department System. - Charge Processor Receives the posted charges and serves as a component of the financial system.
+Further definition of this actor is beyond current IHE scope. - 920 Department System Scheduler/Order Filler A department-based information system (for instance, Radiology or Laboratory) that provides functions related to the management of orders received from external systems or through the department system's user interface.
 Upon a defined workflow action, makes procedures available for charge posting.
-The action/event that actually causes charges to post is defined by the actor.

-Display - Primary description for this actor can be found in ITI TF-1: Appendix A. The required capabilities for its use within the Radiology Technical Framework add the ability to view "webviewable" diagnostic and therapeutic imaging information on interchange media.

-Document Consumer - The Document Consumer actor queries a Document Registry actor for documents meeting certain criteria, and retrieves selected documents from one or more Document Repository actors.

-Document Registry - The Document Registry actor maintains meta-data about each registered document in a document entry.
+The action/event that actually causes charges to post is defined by the actor. - 925 Display Primary description for this actor can be found in ITI TF-1: Appendix A. The required capabilities for its use within the Radiology Technical Framework add the ability to view "webviewable" diagnostic and therapeutic imaging information on interchange media. - Document Consumer The Document Consumer actor queries a Document Registry actor for documents meeting certain criteria, and retrieves selected documents from one or more Document Repository actors. - Document Registry The Document Registry actor maintains meta-data about each registered document in a document entry.
 This includes a link to the Document Repository where the actual document is stored.
 The Document Registry responds to queries from Document Consumer actors about documents meeting specific criteria.
-It also enforces some healthcare specific technical policies at the time of document registration.
+It also enforces some healthcare specific technical policies at the time of document registration. - Document Repository The Document Repository actor persistently stores documents.
+It assigns and maintains a unique identifier for each document, to allow Document Consumers to retrieve them.